Accessibility Scanner MCP server

 Stats

-This MCP Accessibility Scanner provides automated web accessibility testing and browser automation capabilities, allowing AI models to check WCAG compliance, interact with web pages, and generate detailed accessibility reports with visual annotations.
+The MCP Accessibility Scanner is a powerful tool that integrates with language models to perform automated web accessibility scanning and browser automation.
+Using Playwright and Axe-core, it can check WCAG compliance, interact with web pages, manage browser sessions, and generate detailed accessibility reports with visual annotations.

 Installation Options